MeSabya/Kubernetes/Deployments/Deployment.md

 ## Deployment Stratergies:
 Kubernetes supports two types of deployment strategies:
-- Rolling update
+- **RollingUpdate**: New pods are added gradually, and old pods are terminated gradually
-- Recreate
+- **Recreate**: All old pods are terminated before any new pods are added

-### We are only looking at RollingUpdate below:
+### RollingUpdate below:
 - Deployments, as discussed, creates a ReplicaSet which then creates a Pod so whenever you update the deployment using RollingUpdate(default) strategy, a new ReplicaSet is created and the Deployment moves the Pods from the old ReplicaSet to the new one at a controlled rate.
 - ❗**Rolling Update means that the previous ReplicaSet doesn’t scale to 0 unless the new ReplicaSet is up & running ensuring 100% uptime.**